Parents' 10 most useful baby products

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

 There are so many baby products designed to make life easier for new parents, it can be hard to know which will help and which will be a waste of money.
-To help you find the baby products you're most likely to actually use, we asked 2,000 parents to tell us which items they bought and whether they found them useful or useless.
+To help you find the baby products you’re most likely to actually use, we asked 1,046 parents with children under the age of five to tell us which items they’ve used and whether they found them useful or useless.

-We've rounded up the 10 most useful baby products, as rated by our parents, but this list doesn't include the essential items – a pushchair, child car seat, high chair and crib/cradle.
+We’ve rounded up the 10 most useful baby products, as rated by our parents.
+However, this list doesn’t include the essential items, such as a pushchair, child car seat, high chair or crib/cradle.

-Stair gates were rated as the most useful baby product, with more than 70% of the parents we asked saying they owned one.
+Stair gates were rated as the second most useful baby product, with almost 60% of the parents we asked saying they owned one.
 If you’ve got stairs in your home, or a kitchen that you want to keep young children out of, a stair gate can be a safety essential.

 They can range significantly in price, from around £15 to £100.
 But a higher price doesn’t always mean you’ll get the best.

-See our stair gate reviews to find out which we rate as Best Buys, and check out our guide to buying the best stair gate.
+See our stair gate reviews to find out which we rate as Best Buys and check out our guide to buying the best stair gate.

-You could use any old bag to carry around your baby products when you're out and about.
+You could use any old bag to carry around your baby products when you’re out and about.
 But the advantage of a specifically designed baby changing bag is that it usually has different compartments to help you find what you need quickly.
-Many come with a foldaway changing mat.
-The parents we surveyed certainly appreciated theirs.
+Many come with a foldaway changing mat, and the parents we surveyed certainly appreciated theirs.

 You can spend as much as you like on a baby changing bag.
 Prices start from less than £20, but you could spend more than £250 on a designer one.